mrocklin/mrocklin.github.io/pub/mx/mx.rst

 Simplification
 --------------

-Given the ability to reason about matrix properties we can also encode several special simplifications that only exist in certain contexts for example
+Given the ability to reason about matrix properties we can also encode several special simplifications that only exist in certain contexts

 .. :math: